cs1302uga/cs1302-minesweeper-alpha/README.md

 **DUE SUN 2020-09-13 (Sep 13) @ 11:55 PM.**

-This repository contains the skeleton code for the Minesweeper Alpha project assigned to the students in the Fall 2020 CSCI 1302 classes at the University of Georgia.
+This repository contains the skeleton code for the Minesweeper Alpha project assigned to the students in the Spring 2021 CSCI 1302 classes at the University of Georgia.

 **Please read the entirety of this file before beginning your project.**